Combining longitudinal cohort studies to examine cardiovascular risk factor trajectories across the adult lifespan: Longitudinal Risk Factor Model

-The second component in (\ref{slope}) includes the random effects associated with the $p$th slope of the $\ell $th risk factor for participant $i$ in cohort $k$.
-Specifically, $b_{i\ell }^{(p)}$ represents the \emph{subject-specific} deviation from the overall slope $h_{\ell }^{(p)}(\boldsymbol{X}_{i})$ and captures the correlation among different risk factors slopes in age interval $p$ within an individual.
-The random effect $b_{\ell k}^{(p)}$ represents the \emph{cohort-specific} deviation from the overall slope $h_{\ell }^{(p)}(\boldsymbol{X}_{i})$ and captures the correlation in slopes across cohorts.
-We introduce individual-specific random effects only for the intercept and overall slope (i.e., \( p = 0,1 \)), while cohort-specific effects are applied at both the overall and age window levels.
+The second component in (\ref{slope}) includes the random effects associated with the $p$th coefficient of the $\ell$th risk factor for participant $i$ in cohort $k$.
+Specifically, $b_{i\ell }^{(0)}$ and $b_{i\ell }^{(1)}$ represent the \emph{subject-specific} deviation from the overall intercept or global age slope, respectively, and capture the correlation among different risk factor slopes within an individual.
+The random effect $b_{\ell k}^{(p)}$ represents the \emph{cohort-specific} deviation associated with $h_{\ell }^{(p)}(\boldsymbol{X}_{i})$ and captures the correlation in slope increments across cohorts.
+We introduce individual-specific random effects $b_{i\ell }^{(p)}$ only for the intercept and the overall age slope (i.e., \(p = 0, 1\)), while cohort-specific effects $b_{\ell k}^{(p)}$ are applied to the spline-based slope increments (i.e., \(p \ge 2\)).
 This specification enables us to capture individual baseline differences and general trends without introducing excessive complexity.
-Including cohort effects in each age window allows for modeling age-specific cohort influences and borrowing information across cohorts, while the individual effects focus on capturing participant-level deviations in the overall trajectory.
+Including cohort effects for the spline increments is important for modeling age-specific cohort influences and borrowing information across cohorts, while the individual effects focus on capturing participant-level deviations in the overall trajectory.

-Adding individual-level random effects to each age window would lead to over-parameterization and reduce interpretability, as it would introduce additional, potentially redundant, sources of variation for each age interval.
-By limiting individual effects to the overall slope, we avoid this redundancy and preserve the model’s parsimony, maintaining a clear distinction between cohort-level variations across age windows and individual-level trends.
+Adding individual-level random effects to each age window would lead to over-parameterization, as it would introduce additional, potentially redundant, sources of variation for each age interval.
+By limiting individual effects to the overall slope, we avoid this redundancy and preserve the model’s parsimony, maintaining a clear distinction between cohort-level variation across age windows and individual-level trends.
+Although cohort deviations are modeled across all age windows, this does not imply they are more important than individual differences; rather, individual heterogeneity is primarily captured through overall trends, which are most relevant for characterizing long-term trajectories.